Helping The Brave

 Veterans benefits exist to:

-These benefits are not handouts — they are entitlements based on your service, sacrifice, and commitment.
+These benefits are not handouts—they are entitlements based on your service, sacrifice, and commitment.

 How Much Money Are You Missing?

 Rates reflect official 2025 compensation tables published by the VA.
-Additional monthly compensation is available for qualifying dependents
+Additional monthly compensation is available for qualifying dependents (such as spouse, children, or parents).

 Example: A veteran rated at 100% with a spouse and two children receives $4,166.91/month in base compensation.
 This can increase further with additional dependents or Aid and Attendance eligibility.